pjakobi/my-slapd/README.md

 2 parameters are to be set : the directory password and the root DSE, the directory "root".

-Regarding the password, a value is to be provided, without encryption in the "ldap.secret" file (see example).
+Regarding the password, a value is to be provided, without encryption, in the "ldap.secret" file (see example).

 The root DSE is the "base of the Directory" : `dc=gouv,dc=fr` or `dc=google, dc=com`, etc. It has to be set in the `root_dse` file